The Adventures of Twizzle: Overview

-Twizzle's legs looked suspiciously like drinking straws with lines around them in a swirling pattern and undoubtedly the figure was pushed up from below while the straw-like legs were twisted around to give the "Twizzle" effect.
+Twizzle's legs looked like drinking straws with lines around them in a swirling pattern and appear to extend up into his body with the "Twizzle" effect happening when the puppet body is raised while the feet are not.
 In the first episode, Twizzle originally lived in a toy shop and cost two shillings and six pence (12.5p) and was nearly sold to a naughty girl named Sally Cross but he hid and escaped that night before the child returned the following day to buy him.
-He travelled some distance and the next night hides in a dog kennel where he finds Footso, a cat who has run away from home as the children made fun of his big feet.
+He travelled some distance and the next night hid in a dog kennel where he found Footso, a cat who had run away from home as the children made fun of his big feet.

-Twizzle proved useful in a fire by saving a child on a high window when no ladder was available for which he was given a racing car as a reward but after crashing it he swapped it for a breakdown truck which he uses for rescuing toys.
+Twizzle proved useful in a fire by saving a child on a high window when no ladder was available, for which he was given a racing car as a reward, but after crashing it he swapped it for a breakdown truck which he uses for rescuing toys.
 Footso had large feet which sometimes trip him up, hence his name.
 Later came Jiffy the Broomstick Man (a cross between a broom made of twigs and a suit wearing man who could sweep the floor on his own) who Twizzle and Footso rescued from the clutches of a stereotypical evil witch (who had threatened to burn him) when he flew up the chimney to escape her.
 The witch returned in a later episode and there was another narrow escape by all.
 Jiffy could fly by lying horizontal and would fly other people out of trouble.
 Twizzle and Footso built Straytown where stray toys (misfits) could live and lived in a cabin there.
 This theme was later carried over to Torchy the Battery Boy.
 Both ideas bear a resemblance to Peter Pan and Neverneverland.

-All had their songs which were entertaining time-wasters, with Footso "dreaming of herrings and kippers and creamy cream" after which he'd say "Purr!
+All had their songs which were entertaining time-wasters, with Footso "dreaming of herrings and kippers and creamy cream" after which he would say "Purr!
 Purr!
 Purr!
 Meowwll!", the latter loudly and then the show would continue (a theme Anderson later carried into Four Feather Falls).
 The songs were written by Roberta Leigh.
 There was also Chawky the white faced Golliwog who would complain: "Who wants a white-faced Golliwog?" and Candy Floss, a "Mamma Doll" who could not say "mamma" as well as Bouncy, a ball who had lost his bounce.
 There was also a thin Teddy Bear as well as a China Doll and a Jack in the Box.
 An occasional visitor to Straytown was The Toy Inspector who would check on the toys living there.